-Australia, Czech Republic/EGAP, Hungary/MEHIB, Mexico, Poland and Turkey.
+&lt;sup>26 Australia, Czech Republic/EGAP, Hungary/MEHIB, Mexico, Poland and Turkey.

-88. Some other ECAs described other actions that may be taken, for instance: Brazil/BNDES, New Zealand, Spain and Turkey would suspend cover until the official investigation has been completed; Canada would deny further support until it was satisfied that bribery was not involved or that satisfactory systems had been put in place to deter further bribery; Estonia may withdraw from the insurance contract; Greece would undertake its own enhanced due diligence; Mexico would call back the credit and request the payment if a crime had been committed; and the United States/USDA would suspend approval of any outstanding applications depending the outcome of the investigative process.
+88. Some other ECAs described other actions that may be taken, for instance: Brazil/BNDES, Hungary/MEHIB, New Zealand, Spain and Turkey would suspend cover until the official investigation has been completed; Canada would deny further support until it was satisfied that bribery was not involved or that satisfactory systems had been put in place to deter further bribery; Estonia may withdraw from the insurance contract; Greece would undertake its own enhanced due diligence; Latvia would make the contract concluded with the exporter void and notify it thereof; Mexico would call back the credit and request the payment if a crime had been committed; and the United States/USDA would suspend approval of any outstanding applications depending the outcome of the investigative process.